EricaLinaG/Emacsn/README.md

 ### emacs daemons, clients, exwm, mu4e

+Emacsn has nice controls for creating and using named and unamed daemons with Emacs and Emacsclient.
+It also makes it easy to run elisp functions which is leveraged by other options like -e to create an emacs invocation for mu4e which runs as emacsclient and connects to a named daemon.

 It runs `mu4e` or my `main-window` function to set up emacs in a standard configuration for a project.
 It knows how to run any elisp function on startup,